opsec-infosec/BlockchainExplorer/README.md

 This is the bitcoind full node.
 Be aware that the current blockchain is over 600 G in size, so make sure you have enough disk space for that.
 Recommend at least 2T disk space for both bitcoind and elasticsearch DB.

 ## Elasticsearch
 This is a 3 node cluster elastic search instance with no security setup.
 It is advisable to setup the x-pack-security features if you plan on have a public instance.
-The queues will create 2 indicies called blocks and transactions.
+The queues will create 2 indices called blocks and transactions.

 ### Blocks
 Contain the block information, hash, previous hash, date (timestamp), and number of transactions, bits, size, weight, nonce, inputs, outputs and witness count. index id is the hash of the block